kdakan/React-React-Router-and-Redux/README.md

     ]
   }
   ```
-  Note that the reducer function above returns static data, reducer functions are triggered by actions and normally return specific data based on the action type, refer to actions below for more details
+  Note that reducer functions are triggered by actions and normally return specific data based on the action type, refer to actions below for more details
 * Components which are interested in any part of the central app state are called containers (or smart components), components which only bind to their props without communicating with the central app state are simply called components (or dumb components)
 * At the start of the app, all reducers are combined into a single app state store (root reducer) by using ```combineReducer()```, like
   ```js